Navedshk/ECNN-Enhanced-convolutional-neural-network-for-Automatic-ECG-based-Classification-/README.md

 ## Model Architecture

-### CNN Model (H-CNN)
+### CNN Model (E-CNN)
-The Hybrid CNN (H-CNN) model is an improved version of the traditional CNN architecture.
+The Enhanced CNN (E-CNN) model is an improved version of the traditional CNN architecture.
 It incorporates:
 - Multiple convolutional layers with increasing filter sizes
 - Batch normalization for improved stability
 - Max pooling layers for downsampling